ttiny/deploy/README.md

 #### Variables
 Just a list of global variables that can be reused elsewhere in the configuration.
-To use the variable use the `{variable_name}` syntax anywhere.
+To use the variable use the `{variable_name}` or `${variable_name}` syntax anywhere.
 Variables will be resolved when they are actually used, not at the time of loading the config.
-If a variable is used as sole value of some node, it should be quoted to disambiguate the YAML mapping syntax.
+If a variable is used as sole value of some node, it should be quoted or prepended with `$` to disambiguate the YAML mapping syntax.

 ```yaml
 vars: